 We parked our car in the parking lot, which turns out to be the 2nd largest parking lot in the world.
 From there we had to get in a tram, which then took us to the monorail, which then took us to the Magic Kingdom park gate.
 At the gate we had to go through the mandatory security check of our our bags before we were able to enter the park.
 Despite having planned to be there 30 minutes early, we arrived at the gates at 9:05 – a full 10 minutes late for the opening show.
 If you want to see the opening show, we’d recommend getting to the parking lot by 8:15 at the latest.

 Getting to the park early really pays off.
 Despite the initial rush to get in, the lines for the rides are pretty short in the first hour or so.
-On our first day we waltzed right on to It’s a Small World and then the Prince Charming Regal Carrousel without only a minute or two wait time.
+On our first day we waltzed right on to It’s a Small World and then the Prince Charming Regal Carrousel with only a minute or two wait time and not using any of our Magic Kingdom Fastpass selections.
 On the second day we repeated the drill by getting onto Pirates of the Caribbean and The Magic Carpets of Aladdin with no lines at all.

 Read this post for Disney Fastpass Secrets!

 There are no selfie sticks allowed in the park.
 We don’t often use one, but we had one in our day bag for our Go Pro.
 If you forget and get caught (like we did), you can check it at one of the ticket windows and pick it up on the way out.

 Our Little Mermaid room at the Disney Art of Animation hotel didn’t have a coffee maker.
 Ugh… doesn’t Disney know that all parents of Disney-crazy kids need coffee in the morning?!?
 We managed to get our coffee fix shortly after entering the park at the Starbucks on Main Street USA.
 It’s on the right hand side about halfway down the street.